Tuesday, November 27, 2018

 Take a look around:

 Hilton Rose Hall is a family all inclusive resort about 20 minutes from the Montego Bay airport.
-It's a great fit for families who love the pool and being near the ocean but don't spend much time on beach.
-It has a lazy river, 3 water slides, basketball and tennis courts.
+This Hilton all inclusive resort is a great fit for families who love the pool and being near the ocean but don't spend much time on beach.
+Hilton Rose Hall has a lazy river, 3 water slides, basketball and tennis courts.
 The main pool overlooks the ocean.
-The resort is also right next to a golf course.
+Hilton Rose Hall is also right next to a golf course.

 Take a peek: